Update Date: August 3, 2024

 Chogan

-Chogan, also known as Polo, is a popular Iranian game with a long and storied history dating back to ancient Persia.
+Chogan, also known as Polo, is one of the traditional sports in Iran with a long and storied history dating back to ancient Persia.
 It is an equestrian sport that combines horsemanship, physical skill, and strategy, making it a thrilling and captivating game.

 In Chogan, players ride on horseback and use a long wooden mallet, known as a “gir” or “chogan,” to strike a small ball made of wood or other materials.
 Players aim to score goals by hitting the ball into the opposing team’s goalpost.
 The game is typically played on a large field, often called a “meidan,” which can vary in size based on the location and level of play.